rijul007/Classification-on-Imbalanced-Data-using-Python/README.md

 This project aims to develop a classification model on an imbalanced dataset.
 The primary goal is to handle the challenges associated with imbalanced class distribution, particularly in predicting the minority class effectively.

 ## Dataset Used
-The dataset used for this project contains insurance policy records, including customer demographics, vehicle details, and the `claim_status` target variable.
+The dataset used for this project is from [Statso](https://statso.io/training-models-on-imbalanced-data-case-study/).
+It contains insurance policy records, including customer demographics, vehicle details, and the `claim_status` target variable.
 The data has 58,592 entries and 41 columns, with a significant imbalance between the classes (claims vs. no claims).

 ## Analysis Technique
 To address the class imbalance, the following techniques were used extensively throughout the analysis: